Back

 May have a lack of social-emotional reciprocity.

 Children with autism may struggle to have a back-and-forth conversation with their peers or family members.
-Instead of being able to interpret how another person is feeling during an interaction, this individual might be unaware of their surroundings and social cues being portrayed by the other person.
+Instead of being able to interpret how another person is feeling during an interaction, this individual might be unaware of their surroundings and other individuals’ social cues.

 May avoid eye contact and want to be alone.